 Talk on the phone.
 Finish your homework.
 Watch TV.
 Die.

 In the 1980s, college student Samantha Hughes takes a strange babysitting job that coincides with a full lunar eclipse.
-She slowly realizes her clients harbor a terrifying secret; they plan to use her in a satanic ritual.
+She slowly realizes her clients harbor a terrifying secret.

 A person's vision is best portrayed the fewer the hands involved.
 I think that is what has worked best for Ti West's House of the Devil and in bringing it to life so successfully.
 Not only writing and directing, the fact he edited the film as well really kept his vision true and in tact.